ESMS-Group-Public/FoKL-GPy/README.md

 filepath = model.save(filename=None, directory=None)
 ```

 Save a FoKL class as a file with extension '*.fokl*'.
+If not saving where expected relative to the run script, ensure the terminal directory is set to that of the run script.

 Both inputs are optional.
 By default, ```filename``` is of the form '*model_yyyymmddhhmmss.fokl*' and is saved to the
 current directory.
 To change the directory, embed within ```filename``` or assign to ```directory``` if using the default ```filename``` format.